spacemeshos/smapp/CONTRIBUTING.md

 ### Good First Issues

-If you are new to the project or to open source in general, a great way to get started with contributing to SMAPP is by tackling issues labeled as "good first issues".
+If you are new to the project or to open source in general, a great way to get started with contributing to Smapp is by tackling issues labeled as "good first issues".
 These are relatively small and straightforward issues that have been specifically identified as friendly to newcomers.

 Here's how you can get started:

-1. Go to the [Issues tab](https://github.com/spacemeshos/smapp/issues) on the SMAPP GitHub repository.
+1. Go to the [Issues tab](https://github.com/spacemeshos/smapp/issues) on the Smapp GitHub repository.
 2. Filter for issues labeled ["good first issue"](https://github.com/spacemeshos/smapp/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 3. Select an issue that you find interesting and feel that you can handle.
 Don't hesitate to ask questions in the issue comments if something is unclear.
 4. Fork the repository, clone it to your local machine, and create a new branch for your work.